Interview: VR’s imminent impact on the data centre

 According to Cisco's report ‘The Zettabyte Era: Trends and Analysis', VR traffic is expected to increase 20 times over by 2021.

-So given this huge and snowballing influx of data, what impact will this have on the data centre market?
+So given this huge and snowballing influx of data, what impact will this have on the data center market?
 We sat down with Interxion Digital media marketing and business development director Bryan Hill to get a better idea of the impact VR will have on the market, whether the industry has the necessary infrastructure, and potential risks.

 Hill says a critical element that needs to be in place for the VR revolution to take off is a seamless end-user experience to allow users to have a true emotional engagement where the VR environment is as real as possible.